 I was worried I might have killed Luc but when he come out unscathed we laughed and laughed.

 Last night I worked late and joined the after dinner get together without changing my work clothes.
-Someone got the idea to sign my overalls with a felt pen, I thought it was pretty cool, kind of regret wearing them back home until the ink was all gone.
+Someone got the idea to sign my overalls with a felt pen, I thought it was pretty cool idea so I handed the pen around and everyone signed me.
+I regret wearing them back at home now, all of the signatures have worn off now.

 This guy came around 4 or five times a day with Café sua da, coffee with sweetened milk and ice.
 I encouraged him to give old Navarre a whack, he got a kick out of it.
 We rounded up some scaffolding to reinforce our complex and I got the flag of Viet Nam up too.

 The buffalo continues to develop.
 He has eyes, a tail and is getting streamlined to the back along with some rounding on the hump.
 We got the Alberta Flag hung up, our MLA provided it, Home Décor magazine might want to interview me.